 College of Behavioral and Health Sciences

-Mary Fran Davis-Chair, Pete Stoddard, Stephanie Hicks, Barbara Beswick, Tatsushi Hirono, Michelle Blake, and Jeff Thompson.
-Adjunct Faculty: Mary Lou Easter, Ebony Gilbert, Jayme Stadler, and Bessie Grimaldi.
+Mary Fran Davis-Chair, Pete Stoddard, Stephanie Hicks, Barbara Thomas, Tatsushi Hirono, Michelle Blake, and Jeff Thompson.
+Adjunct Faculty: Mary Lou Easter, Ebony Gilbert, and Jayme Stadler.

 MAJOR (58 Hours): The overriding goal is to prepare students for entry-level generalist social work practice.
 The baccalaureate Social Work Program is fully accredited by the Council on Social Work Education.
 In addition to the 58 semester hours of required Social Work courses, students take 42 semester hours from the Liberal Arts Core and 20 additional semester hours.
 The following courses from the University Liberal Arts Core are required pre/corequisites for Majors entering social work foundation courses: